How Action Protects Evansville Residents From Wood-Destroying Insects

 Living in a home infested with wood-destroying insects is a lot like not reading the terms and conditions for a new program you just bought.
 The program itself may look amazing, but if you aren’t careful to spot the hidden text, you could accidentally agree to something you never saw coming.
 In the same way, if you do not carefully inspect your home, you may find yourself falling victim to the “hidden text” buried within.

-Though similar in nature, each of these pests has their own unique identifying factors.
+Though similar in nature, each of these pests has its own unique identifying factors.

 Wood-destroying pests are a big problem this time of year, and it's no different here in Evansville.
-If you have taken the time to read the “terms and conditions” of your home, or would like us to read it for you, get Action involved.
+If you have taken the time to read the “terms and conditions” of your home, or would like us to read them for you, get Action involved.
 Our highly trained, licensed pest professionals are ready to put in place a plan of action that is designed just for you and your home.
 Let us handle the “hidden text” so you don’t have to.
 Take action, and give Action a call today for termite control or carpenter ant control!